Toe the line: Modern usage

 Its modern-day use includes the context of partisan or factional politics, as in "He's toeing the party line", the context of athletics where it describes runners poised at the starting line, and in the context of behavior where the miscreant is expected to "toe the line".
 The first published use in a political context was in March 1826, where Willie Mangum of the United States House of Representatives proposed that "every member might 'toe the mark'."
 The behavioral use also stems from around that time.

 The term continues to be used in the context of cross-country and track and field running, although sometimes also symbolically in bicycle races to be at one's mark along the starting line before a race.

 Besides its literal use in middle and long-distance running, the term is still in literal use in the military, particularly the US Army.
 Some barracks have two solid lines, each approximately three inches wide and placed five feet apart, either taped or painted, running down the center of the entire length of their floor.
 The soldiers are ordered to "toe the line".
 At this command they cease their activities and line up with their toes on the line.

+In an odd form of an extension of military discipline, "toe the line" is a phrase used in prison or jail settings when guards expect prisoners to line up for a variety of reasons such as a basic head count, full roll call, prisoner or cell searches, at meal time or to meet any number of other reasons when it comes to accomplishing a task or goal involving the imprisoned where order is necessary.
+In the jail or prison scenario, to "toe the line" literally means stepping up to or following the lines which are commonly found as painted on or otherwise applied to the floors of the prisons.

 In the game of darts, many places where it is played have a line marked on the floor that shows the closest point that the player may stand when launching darts at the dartboard.

 In 1946 the writer George Orwell explicitly disparaged the idiomatic use of the phrase as an example of "worn-out metaphors which have lost all evocative power and are merely used because they save people the trouble of inventing phrases for themselves."

 The expression is used in a Beatles song—"Trying just to make you toe the line" in 1965's "Run for Your Life"—and is the basis for Rocky Burnette's 1980 hit song, "Tired of Toein' the Line".
 It is also mentioned in the song "Walk A Thin Line" by Lindsey Buckingham on the 1979 album "Tusk" by Fleetwood Mac.